 Pros and Cons of Whether You Choose Pending or Contingent

-The economists and real estate professionals keep a tab on the index related to pending home sales.
+The real estate professionals keep a tab on the index related to pending home sales.
 Such homes are considered a key indicator of market activity.
-A pending home sale takes place once the seller has accepted the bid and an agreement is made.
-If the home sale remains pending, it is no longer considered active on the local listing services, where the agents provide information on the available properties.
+A pending home sale occurs once the seller has accepted the bid and an agreement is made.
+If the home sale remains pending, it is no longer considered active on the listing services exchanged by the local agents.

-- A pending property means the sale may happen where both the parties are trying to close the deal but there can be some issues or delays created by the financing contingency, paperwork or situations like sign off on the title.
+A pending property means the sale may happen when both parties try to close the deal.
+Still, issues or delays can be created by the financing contingency, paperwork, or situations like signing off on the title.

-- The best way a buyer can prepare for such sales is to have the necessary pre-approval for the mortgage, or they can contact experts in the legal and insurance sectors to know about other necessary paperwork.
+The best way a buyer can prepare for such sales is to have the necessary pre-approval for the mortgage, or they can contact experts in the legal and insurance sectors to know about other necessary paperwork.

-- A licensed broker may advise on how to ask questions related to the pending issues.
-Once everything is checked, both the parties can negotiate or agree to waive the contingencies related to the appraisal or inspection.
+For example - a licensed broker may advise on how to ask questions related to the pending issues.
+Once everything is checked, both parties can negotiate or agree to waive the contingencies related to the appraisal or inspection.

-- The landlord should keep in contact with the mortgage lender to ensure the documents are provided without any issues with the mortgage underwriting.
-Delays in mortgage underwriting can delay the closing dates and it can create delays or disagreements for both the involved parties.
+The landlord should contact the mortgage lender to ensure the documents are provided without issues with the mortgage underwriting.
+Delays in mortgage underwriting can delay the closing dates and create delays or disagreements for both parties involved.

-- The seller's role in pending status is to wait once all the documents are prepared by the buyer.
-The listing agent may schedule the inspection or appraisals but the seller should be present to allow people in.
+The seller's role in pending status is to wait once the buyer prepares all the documents.
+After that, the listing agent may schedule the inspection or appraisals, but the seller should be present to allow people in.

-- The landlord should be aware of all the details related to the deal before finalizing it and they should be ready to back out any time when the buyer can legally cancel the deal without any reason.
+The landlord should know all the details of the deal before finalising it, and they should be ready to back out any time when the buyer can legally cancel the deal without any reason.

-- A landlord can refuse to settle the price if the property appraises for lower value or when the seller declines to make the needed repair as a part of the inspection.
+A landlord can refuse to settle the price if the property appraises for a lower value or when the seller declines to make the needed repair as a part of the inspection.

 Risk Involved In Contingent Sale Real Estate Offer

 There are certain contingencies in every real estate transaction.
-Most of these contingencies are normal and sellers are not worried about it- if they get the offer where the buyer wants to inspect the property or view the title report before finalizing.

-In the case of such properties, the seller has to depend on the buyer's timeline which can have one or two clauses in the contract related to the settlement clause or the sale clause.
+However, most of these contingencies are normal.
+Sellers are not worried about it- if they get the offer where the buyer wants to inspect the property or view the title report before finalising, in that case, the seller must depend on the buyer's timeline, which can have one or two clauses in the contract related to the settlement or sale clause.

-The settlement clause refers to the condition where the individual already has a buyer and they are waiting for closing the deal so that one can purchase their new home.
+The settlement clause refers to the condition where the individual already has a buyer and is waiting to close the deal so that one can purchase their new home.

-A sale and settlement clause means the person does not have any offers yet and they should sell or settle the home to purchase another.
-Before buying a new property, they need to advertise their old homes and they can amend the sale and settle clause to meet their specific criteria.
+In a Sale and Settle clause, the purchaser agrees to buy the home, but the deal depends on their existing home's sale.
 In such situations, one may have to wait until the buyer accomplishes the sale before the contract moves forward.
-It means one may not be able to move fast and may end up waiting for weeks or months before the completion of the sale.
+It means one may be unable to move fast and may end up waiting for weeks or months before the completion of the sale.

 Some buyers may allow the seller to market their properties even when they are under contract.
-This makes it easy to move forward with a new buyer if it falls through.
+It makes it easy to move forward with a new buyer if it falls through.

-It allows the buyer to nullify the deal and walk away, and this raises the risk of the sale falling through and it may also result in the loss of marketing effort and time.
+It allows the buyer to nullify the deal and walk away, which raises the risk of the sale falling through and may also result in losing marketing effort and time.

 It is legally permissible to show the property in case things fall through where the owners and the sellers allow the agent to show the property to prospective buyers.

-During the phase, sellers may collect backup offers form prospective buyers or they can move ahead with a new offer if the current contract falls out.
+During the phase, sellers may collect backup offers from prospective buyers, or they can move ahead with a new offer if the current contract falls out.

 If a seller gets a bid where the purchaser is interested, they can ask the buyer to remove the sale contingency and substitute it with the longer escrow.
-This makes the proprietor hold the earnest money deposit of the buyer that can compensate for the lost time.
+It makes the proprietor hold the buyer's earnest money deposit that can compensate for the lost time.

-In case the seller decides to decline the offer they can encourage the purchaser to follow up once they have cleared their backlogs like they have sold their own home.
-Mostly when the market is hot – the buyer can sell their home quickly and they still get the opportunity to strike the deal and contingent mean in real estate.
+If the seller declines the offer, they can encourage the purchaser to follow up once they have cleared their backlogs, like they have sold their own home.
+Then, when the market is hot, the buyer can sell their home quickly and still get the opportunity to strike the deal.

-Such offers can be worth considering if the buyer's offer is better than any other bid and the homeowner has been considering accepting it.
-When the price offered by the purchaser is good and the conditions of the market are good where one may not get a similar offer immediately, then one can consider such deals.
+Such offers can be worth considering if the buyer's offer is better than any other bid and the homeowner has considered accepting it.
+When the price offered by the purchaser is good, and the market conditions are good where one may not get a similar offer immediately, one can consider such deals.

-Also, the seller should be careful at the time of finalizing and closing the contract as the purchaser spells out when they list the property on the listing price.
-Since one does not understand the risks and stipulations associated with the bid, you need to make an informed decision before accepting it.
+Also, the seller should be careful when finalising and closing the contract.
+Since one does not understand the risks and stipulations associated with the bid, one must make an informed decision before accepting it.